anglinb/cardioBeats/README.md

 				*		*
 					*

-The second curve is probably a significant movement while the first would give us a very short wavelength.
+The second curve would probably be a significant movement while the first would surely give an extremely short wavelength.

-Once we have found a min or max we compare it to the prevoius to find the wavelength.
-Based on our calibrations we used this wavelength to adjust the tempo of the music.
+Once we have found a min or max, we compare it to the previous to find the wavelength.
+Based on our calibrations, we then use this wavelength to adjust the tempo of the music.